 The Infantino is a versatile carrier, meaning you can wear it on your torso or on your back.
 Because of that, this carrier is suitable for infants as well as three year old toddlers, so you should be able to get quite a lot of use out of it.
 Especially if you’re looking for something small and lightweight, which is very simple to set up and use.

 It’s also very comfortable for both the parents and the babies.
 The child seat is ergonomic and adjustable, meaning both an infant and a full grown toddler can be equally comfortable in the Infantino.
-And thanks to the thick padding in the harness and the breathable mesh that covers everything that’s touching the wearer’s body, this baby carrier backpack offers excellent ventilation.
+And thanks to the thick padding in the harness and the breathable mesh that covers everything that’s touching the wearer’s body, this hiking baby carrier offers excellent ventilation.

 The one thing that it doesn’t offer is protection from the sun for the little ones, since a sunshade is not included with this carrier.
 You won’t get a rain cover either, which is another downside.